shepherliu/bzzwikimirror/README.md

 5. then you can visit Wikimedia docs on the swarm, just replace the hash content as real output: https://gateway-proxy-bee-1-0.gateway.ethswarm.org/bzz/a4d312adc8ff530c1609bc363a4750d52fc8ecd967c3e4697e218a295f38a0ba.

 6. we make a demo video on  https://github.com/shepherliu/bzzwikimirror/blob/main/demo.mp4

+How it Works?

+1. the zim file is a collection of files(html/js/css .etc) of wikipedia docs, we need first download it and decompress it to a local folder.

+   the decompressed zim file has tree main subfolder: "./A/", "./I/", "./-/".

+   the "./A" folder stores all the html files

+   the "./I/" folder stores all the pitures files

+   the "./-/" folder stores all the js/css files

+2. we use the swarm gateway to upload the whole folder files to the swarm, so we can visit the wikipedia docs on the swarm. but we need something to fix.

+   first, the swarm gateway has a limit of 10M size to upload. so the zim folder size need a little less than 10M.
+For that we may drop some pictures to upload.

+   second, the swarm surport upload the whole website folder, but the folder must has an index.html so that we can visit it on swarm directly.
+So that we need move the "./A/index" file to "./" and rename it to "index.html", and we also need to modify the index.html content to change url redirect to "./A/" folder.

+3. after we have solved these problems, we can use our program in the docker image we build to download the zim file and decompress it and upload the folder to swarm automatic. then use the hash content the swarm return to visit the wikipedia docs on swarm gateway.